DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 [Please report any strings that dont work, they can be fixed.]

-Because NVST cfreates a quoted string at compile time, it may be used stand alone or as part of another string, the following will be valid:
+Because NVST creates a quoted string at compile time, it may be used stand alone or as part of another string, the following will be valid:

 ```cpp
 SCREEN(0,1,NVST(1))